EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> 2 roc_auc  binary     0.939    10 0.000849 Preprocessor1_Model1
 ```

-This looks pretty promising, considering we haven't yet done any tuning on the lasso hyperparameters.
+This looks pretty promising, considering we haven't yet done any tuning of the lasso hyperparameters.
 Figure \@ref(fig:lassoroccurve) shows the ROC curves for this regularized model on each of the resampled data sets.